AstreaTSS/PYTHIAWebsite/docs/using_the_bot.md

 >
 > "You know, that _ink_ is kind of weird, huh?"
 >
+> "I got an *ink*ling that something's suspicious here."
+(OOC Note: Pun aside, this is meant to demonstrate how the trigger does not have to be a standalone word.)
+>
 > Ink (OOC Note: Yes, this simple example works - after all, it does have the word "ink."
 Try not to do this though - it ruins the fun of investigating for everyone.)

 <figure markdown>